tpbnick/docs/docs/py-working-with-lists.md

         ^
 IndentationError: expected an indented block
 ```
-You can usually resolve this kind of indentation error by indenting the line or lines immediately after the `for` statement.
+You can usually resolve this kind of indentation error by indenting the line or lines immediately after the `#!py for` statement.

 ### Forgetting to Indent Additional Lines
 Sometimes your loop will run without any errors but won't produce the expected result.
 This can happen when you're trying to do several tasks in a loop and you forget to indent some of its lines.